zeusmedina/cs-application-crawling-lab-codeU/README.md

 This algorithm is about as efficient as it can be, in terms of algorithmic complexity, but it is very slow because it sends many small operations to Redis.
 You can make it much faster using a `Transaction`.
 You might want to do that as an exercise, or you can see our solution in `RedisIndex.java`.

+# Analysis of indexing

+Using the data structures we designed, how long will it take to index a page?
+Again, think about your answer before you continue.

-To index a page, we traverse the DOM trees, find all the `TextNode` objects, and split up the strings into search terms.
+To index a page, we traverse its DOM tree, find all the `TextNode` objects, and split up the strings into search terms.
 That all takes time proportional to the number of words on the page.

 For each term, we increment a counter in a HashMap, which is a constant time operation.
 So making the `TermCounter` takes time proportional to the number of words on the page.

-Pushing the `TermCounter` to Redis requires deleting a `TermCounter`, which takes time proportional to the number of terms.
+Pushing the `TermCounter` to Redis requires deleting a `TermCounter`, which is linear in the number of unique terms.
 Then for each term we have to

-1. Add an element to a `URLSet`, which is constant time, and
+1. Add an element to a `URLSet`, and

-2. Add an element to a Redis `TermCounter`, which is constant time.
+2. Add an element to a Redis `TermCounter`.

-So the overall complexity is proportional to the number of unique search terms.
+Both of these are constant time operations, so the total time to push the `TermCounter` is linear in the number of unique search terms.

 In summary, making the `TermCounter` is proportional to the number of words on the page.
 Pushing the `TermCounter` to Redis is proportional to the number of unique terms.

 Since the number of words on the page usually exceeds the number of unique search terms, the overall complexity is proportional to the number of words on the page.
 In theory a page might contain all search terms in the index, so the worst case performance is O(M), but we don't expect to see the worse case in practice.

-This analysis suggests a way to improve the performance of indexing and lookup: we should probably avoid indexing very common words.
+This analysis suggests a way to improve performance: we should probably avoid indexing very common words.
 First of all, they take up a lot of time and space, because they appear in almost every `URLSet` and `TermCounter`.
 Furthermore, they are not very useful because they don't help identify relevant pages.

 Most search engines avoid indexing common words, which are known in this context as [stop words](https://en.wikipedia.org/wiki/Stop_words).